 A group of women get ready to go out for the evening.
 One woman acts as their drill sergeant, and all the other woman snap to attention in a line across the stage.
 The sergeant walks up and down the line quizzing them on the, “prime objective,” of the evening which is to, “not get murdered.”
 Lead by the sergeant, the women list of the tactics they are going to employ to not get murdered throughout the evening, such as always staying together, never putting their drink down, and never going home with a guy who says he’s an entrepreneur.
 The sergeant describes several scenarios in which the women are harassed by men, to which the women respond each time with their directive to, “punch him in the balls.”
 After one of the women sasses the sergeant, she has them all drop and give her 10 kegels.
 Once they finish their drills, the woman drops her sergeant persona and they all celebrate and get ready to go again, excited for the evening ahead.

 It is now time for the final gameshow of the evening called You Gotta Fight.
-The audience is asked to vote with applause for the social issue which means the most to them from a list, including: reproductive rights, gun reform, transgender rights, and abolishing ICE.
+The audience is asked to vote with applause for the social issue which means the most to them from a list, including: reproductive rights, gun reform, and transgender rights.
 An actor then calls the office of an elected official live from the stage to leave them a message.
 She tells the elected official that she has a whole group of people who want them to support the winning issue and then leads the audience in a chant such as, “trans rights are human rights.”
 She then congratulates the audience for winning the game show because they all did something and can continue to inspire change.
 The rest of the cast returns to the stage to sing a quiet reprise of I WISH, with the new lyrics of, “I Will,” underneath the speech that the presidential candidate from earlier in the show attempted to deliver.
 She is now able to share the speech in its entirety, uninterrupted, with the whole cast behind her.

 End of Show.